What is Dope Sickness?

-Typically lasting between 1 to 3 days, dope sickness can strike within 12 hours of attempting to detox.
+The time it takes to go through the withdrawals varies with each person but dope sickness can strike within 12 hours of attempting to detox.
 While it is recorded most often with Opiate withdrawals, it is not exclusive to Opiates.
 There have been instances of withdrawal symptoms from painkillers causing dope sickness.

 Those who have experienced these withdrawal symptoms talk about the unpleasant mixture of both mental and physical side-effects.
 While the symptoms of dope sickness have been known to be highly uncomfortable, they are not fatal.
 The best way to deal with dope sickness is to seek medical aid with suboxone treatment.

 It is important to understand that addiction and dependency occur when the person begins to take more than the recommended dosage per day and manipulate the methods of ingestion.
 Many Opiate prescription pills have a time-release formula or additives to decrease the risk of the body becoming dependent on the substance.
 This pattern of substance abuse must persist for more than 4 weeks to fully induce dope sickness.
 Side-effects of dope sickness include a wide variety of both physical and emotional problems.